Parallel Computing Course Review Notes

 3

-3 Overview of CUDA
+3 CUDA Overview

 3.1 Heterogeneous Computing

-3.2 Differences Between CPU and GPU
+3.2 Differences between CPU and GPU

-6. Since GPU cores and CPU cores are completely different processing units, it can be anticipated that they have different ISAs (Instruction Set Architectures).
-That is to say: they speak different languages.
 GPU threads differ from CPU threads, with extremely low creation overhead.
-CPUs reduce latency through multi-level caching, whereas GPUs reduce latency by increasing throughput with pipelining.
-Due to their different design targets, CPUs require strong versatility to handle various types of data, while logic judgements introduce a large amount of branch jumping and interrupt handling.
-In contrast, GPUs deal with homogeneously typed, independent large-scale data in a pure computational environment that does not need to be interrupted.
+CPUs reduce latency through multi-level cache, while GPUs reduce latency by increasing throughput through pipelines.
+Due to their different design goals, CPUs require strong versatility to handle various data types, while logical judgments introduce a large number of branch jumps and interrupt handling.
+In contrast, GPUs face large-scale data that is uniform in type and independent of each other, and a pure computing environment that does not need to be interrupted.

 image.png